The PDFI_SS Electric Field Inversion Software: Compiling the PDFI SS Library, and linking it to Other Software

 In this version of the software, there is still the need for a fortran executable to solve the PDFI Poisson equations, but this executable is spawned from the IDL code when needed, and nearly all of the computational results apart from the solutions themselves are performed in IDL.
 The source code for the fortran executable \texttt{xpoisson} is contained within the file \texttt{poisson\_arguments\_stag.f}, and is compiled and installed with the Makefile that is in the IDL folder.
 The \texttt{xpoisson} executable is a very general wrapper for the FISHPACK subroutines \texttt{HWSCRT}, \texttt{HSTCRT}, \texttt{HWSSSP}, and \texttt{HSTSSP}, and allows one to select either Cartesian or spherical coordinates, and either centered or staggered grid solutions.
 The \texttt{xpoisson} executable does extensive error checking on all the input parameters for the FISHPACK subroutines before solving the Helmholtz or Poisson equation.
 To communicate the input data to \texttt{xpoisson}, and to read the output solutions from \texttt{xpoisson}, the ``Simple Data Format'' or \texttt{sdf} binary data format is used, and this library must be compiled and installed before \texttt{xpoisson} can be compiled and run.

 The \texttt{sdf} library is written in C, but is designed to be used from either C or Fortran.
 The objective of the sdf library is to read and write binary files containing both simple variables and large arrays, by calling simple subroutines or functions from Fortran or C. It was developed to aid in the debugging of numerical codes, making it easy to output and examine the contents of large arrays.
 The \texttt{sdf} library also has a set of IDL procedures to read and write \texttt{sdf} files, making this a convenient way of communicating between an IDL session and the Fortran executable.
 Co-author Fisher developed and maintains the \texttt{sdf} library.
 The source code for \texttt{sdf} can be downloaded from \url{http://solarmuri.ssl.berkeley.edu/~fisher/public/software/SDF/}.
 Use the latest version.
+An archive of the latest version of this software at the time this article was published can also be downloaded from Zenodo \citep{Fisher2020sdf}.

 The PDFI\_SS IDL source code contains the core abilities to compute the PTD and FLCT terms, the relaxation procedure (needed for the Doppler and Ideal contributions) to the PDFI electric field, but lacks much of the additional capabilities of the Fortran library.
 Computing solutions with the IDL code is also much more time consuming than using the Fortran library software.
 Nevertheless, we sometimes find the vector calculus procedures, which have nearly the same names as the corresponding Fortran subroutines, can be useful in analyzing the results from PDFI\_SS solutions.